ericzon/node-ajax-seo/README.md

 node-ajax-seo
 =============

-Simple node plugin that deals with the most popular crawlers, redirecting them to static directory and serving fresh pages to human users.
-You must to specify where do you have your sn
+Simple node plugin that deals with the most popular crawlers, redirecting them to static directory and serving fresh pages to human users. **It doesn't generate your snapshots.**

 ## Installation